-ENTER THE VALLEY, ASCEND THE MOUNTAIN
+ENTER THE VALLEY,

+ASCEND THE MOUNTAIN

-'Modern companies are overservicing some customers and underservicing others; but for the most part they don't know which is which', says John Gattorna at the 2008 Supply Chain Business Forum.
+Modern companies are over-servicing some customers and under-servicing others; but for the most part they don't know which is which, says John Gattorna at the 2008 Supply Chain Business Forum.

-When Stuart Whiting joined DHL Express Taiwan as general manager he found an organization with no standard approach to understanding or aligning with its customers.
+When Stuart Whiting joined DHL Express Taiwan as General Manager he found an organisation with no standard approach to understanding or aligning with its customers.

-'Companies traditionally look at customer segmentation from a transactional point of view,' Whiting explains.
-'So the heaviest volume customers would be managed by the major account managers, and the lowest volume customers would be managed by the customer service department.'
+"Companies traditionally look at customer segmentation from a transactional point of view," Whiting explains.
+"So the heaviest volume customers would be managed by the major account managers, and the lowest volume customers would be managed by the customer service department."

-'We knew instinctively this wasn't right,' he says.
+"We knew instinctively this wasn't right," he says.

-Whiting told the 2008 Supply Chain Business Forum panel on aligning enterprise supply chains with customers, suppliers and 3PL providers that, while DHL was managing customer demand, processes weren't systematized.

-'We had multiple behaviours and multiple responses within the organization,' he says.
-'But we weren't optimized.
-We weren't providing the best of the organization or fully satisfying customer needs.'
+Whiting told the 2008 Supply Chain Business Forum panel on aligning enterprise supply chains with customers, suppliers and 3PL providers that while DHL was managing customer demand, processes weren't systematised.
+"We had multiple behaviours and multiple responses within the organisation," he says.
+"But we weren't optimised.
+We weren't providing the best of the organisation or fully satisfying customer needs."

-Whiting realized that if DHL Taiwan wanted to be number one and continue to stay ahead of its competitors, it was absolutely critical that the team accept the need to change - a particularly difficult task given that he was the only English speaker in the Mandarin-speaking office.
+Whiting realised that if DHL Taiwan wanted to be number

+one and continue to stay ahead of its competitors, it was absolutely critical the team accept the need to change - a particularly difficult task given he was the only English speaker in the Mandarin speaking office.
-'I was honest,' Whiting recalls.
-'I said: "I don't know what we're going to be changing, but let's go into this with the view that we've got to change the status quo.
-If we can do that, it will mean our eyes are open as we're finding out what we need to achieve."'

-Whiting took action, adopting supply chain thought-leader John Gattorna's model of 'Dynamic Alignment'.
+"I was honest," Whiting recalls.
+"I said: 'I don't know what we're going to be changing, but let's go into this with the view that we've got to change the status quo.
+If we can do that, it will mean our eyes are open as we're finding out what we need to achieve."
+Whiting took action, adopting supply chain thought leader John Gattorna's model of 'Dynamic Alignment'.

-Gattorna, whose initiative was behind the invitation-only Forum, and who was chair of the panel, argues that customers' 'Modern companies are overservicing some customers and underservicing others; but for the most part they don't know which is which.'

-buying behaviours aren't chaotic; rather, patterns are always discernible if you look hard enough.
+Gattorna, whose initiative was behind the invitation-only Forum, and who was chair of the panel, argues that Customers' buying behaviours aren't chaotic; rather, patterns are always discernible if you look hard enough.
+"Unless you start with a frame-of-reference, your operations strategy and everything you're doing in terms of transformation is really just guesswork,"he says.

-'Unless you start with a frame-of-reference, your operations strategy and everything you're doing in terms of transformation is really just guesswork,' he says.
-'The only absolutely accurate frame of reference is a complete understanding of what customers want when they buy your products and services.'
+"The only absolutely accurate frame-of-reference is a complete understanding of what customers want when they buy your products and services."

-Gattorna's Dynamic Alignment model, explained fully in his most recent book, Living Supply Chains, deconstructs customer segmentation according to four main dominant buying behaviours and the associated customer service expectations.
-These behaviours are defined as 'collaborative', 'efficient', 'demanding' and 'innovative solutions'.
+Gattorna's Dynamic Alignment model, explained fully in his most recent book 'Living Supply Chains' (FT Prentice Hall, London, 2006), deconstructs customer segmentation according to four main dominant buying behaviours and the associated customer service expectations.
+These behaviours are defined as 'Collaborative', 'Efficient', 'Demanding' and 'Innovative Solutions'.

-'Collaborative' behaviour relates to environments with stable, predictable patterns of demand, where mature, sometimes augmented, products are delivered regularly.
+'Collaborative' behaviour relates to environments with stable, predictable patterns of demand, where mature, sometimes augmented products are delivered regularly.
 Customers in this segment are loyal and forgiving, desiring a trusting collaborative partnership.

-'Efficient' buying behaviour also relates to customers with regular or predictable demands, but it involves a more adversarial, transactional relationship.
+The 'Efficient' buying behaviour also relates to customers

+with regular or predictable demands, but it involves a more adversarial, transactional relationship.

-'Demanding' customers require rapid responses to unpredictable supply-anddemand situations.
-They are price-aware, make commercial decisions based on pragmatism and prefer a more impersonal, outcome-oriented relationship.
+'Demanding' customers require rapid responses to unpredictable supply and demand situations.
+They are priceaware, make commercial decisions based on pragmatism, and prefer a more impersonal, outcome oriented relationship.

-The 'innovative solutions' customer looks for supplier-led developments and the delivery of new ideas, fast.
-He or she functions in high-risk conditions where demand is extremely volatile, requiring speed, change, innovative solutions and individual decision-making.
+The 'Innovative Solutions' customer looks for supplier-led developments and the delivery of new ideas, fast.
+He or she functions in high risk conditions where demand is extremely volatile, requiring speed, change, innovative solutions and individual decision-making.
 This customer will pay no matter what the price.

-Although the patterns are consistent, Gattorna says that organizations can't set up their supply chains on the assumption that customers will always buy products the same way - even staples like milk or petrol.
+Although the patterns are consistent, Gattorna says organisations can't set up their supply chains on the assumption that customers will always buy products the same way, even staples like milk or petrol.